m8pple/elec50010-2021-cpu-cw/readme.md

 So it should not create any files in the source directory (e.g. `rtl`), and it definitely should not modify any of the files.

+The test-bench may include test-cases which do not map to any single instruction.
+Test-cases with instruction columns that do not match the specified instructions can just be ignored, so for example the instruction "internal" or "int" could be used for test-cases which test many instructions.

 Working and input directory
 -----------------